Furman professors help NCAA with rating system

-While head coach Bruce Fowler and his staff were directing the Paladins to the Southern Conference’s automatic bid to the playoffs, two members of Furman’s math department were crunching numbers to help the Division I Football Championship Committee, the group charged with selecting the teams for the FCS tournament.
+While head coach Bruce Fowler and his staff were directing the Paladins to the Southern Conference’s automatic bid to the playoffs, two members of Furman’s Department of Mathematics were crunching numbers to help the Division I Football Championship Committee, the group charged with selecting the teams for the FCS tournament.

 The computer-generated NCAA Simple Rating System (NCAA SRS), developed by John Harris and Kevin Hutson, was one of the resources the committee consulted as it determined the 24-team playoff field in November.

 Harris said he and Hutson developed an interest in the project as teachers, not just mathematicians or sports fans.

 The seed for the NCAA SRS was planted years ago when Furman student Jordan Lyerly asked to do a research project involving sports and math.

 While attending a sports analytics conference in Boston, Harris, Hutson and Lyerly met ESPN TheMagazine writer Peter Keating.
 The meeting and discussions there later resulted in a call from Keating.

 “When Peter called us he said not too many people are using the Simple Rating System for college football,” Harris said.
 “That’s what he wanted us for; to see if we could tweak the Simple Rating System a little.”